Hong Kong man arrested after setting fire to newspapers in front of war-linked Yasukuni Shrine | The Japan Times

-A man claiming to be from Hong Kong was arrested Wednesday for allegedly setting fire to newspapers at the front gate of Tokyo’s war-linked Yasukuni Shrine in the capital’s Chiyoda Ward at around 7 a.m., the Metropolitan Police Department said.
+A man claiming to be from Hong Kong was arrested Wednesday for allegedly setting fire to newspapers at the front gate of war-linked Yasukuni Shrine in Chiyoda Ward, Tokyo, at around 7 a.m., the Metropolitan Police Department has said.

-Police arrested the man on suspicion of trespassing, and are questioning a woman who was accompanying the man and also claims to be from Hong Kong.
+Police arrested the man on suspicion of trespassing, and are questioning a woman who was accompanying him and who also claims to be from Hong Kong.

-The fire was extinguished and there was no damage to the shrine’s buildings, the Tokyo Fire Department said.
+The fire was extinguished and there was no damage to shrine buildings, the Tokyo Fire Department said.

 In November 2015, a 28-year-old South Korean man set off a small explosive in one of the shrine’s bathrooms, damaging the public toilet’s ceilings.
 In December 2011, a 37-year-old Chinese man poured gasoline on a 13-meter-high gate column at the shrine, setting it alight.